craigwh10/cellular-automata-react/readme.md

     size: number,
     // Setter for the next iteration state of the board.
     setPixelsActive: (pixelsActive: Array<Pixel>) => void,
-    // Removing a pixel from state by passing in the coordinate.
+    // Removing a group of pixels from state by passing in an array of coordinates.
-    removeActivePixel: (pixel: Pixel) => void
+    removeActivePixels: (pixel: Array<Pixel>) => void
 ) => void;
 ```